Eden-PHP/Core/docs/loop.md

 	print_r($list);

+`Figure 3` looks similar like `Figure 2` with the exception of `use (&$list)`, which allows our loop callback to manipulate the array on a global level.
 Loops also automatically passes the object from where the origin of the loop began.

 **Figure 4.
 Using Instances**